 Patients admitted to a hospital for psychological problems are vulnerable.
 They have rights.
 They have the right to safety and security, sometimes from themselves.
 They also have the right to steer clear of physical or sexual abuse from the staff or other patients.
 They are also entitled to be treated in such a way as to give them the best chance getting better.

 Suicide in a hospital setting is often the subject of malpractice lawsuits.
 Because hospitals largely have a duty to make sure they are protecting their patients from themselves.

-A related problem is the early discharge.
-It is not like it was 30 years ago.
+A related problem is an early discharge.
+It is not as it was 30 years ago.
 Hospitals and mental institutions push to get people out the door.
 This leads to people who are at risk to themselves and others being pushed out the door without getting the treatment they need.Medication Errors

 There is no question that medications can help many psychiatric conditions.
 But they can also make matters worse.
 One issue is tardive dyskinesia (or akathisia) which a common side effect of many anxiety/depression medications.
 In the last 15 years, we have learned that this side effect can drive a patient to suicide.
 Doctors have to be careful when prescribing any drug that they are giving the right dosage and are considering and monitoring all of the potential side effects.Sexual Abuse

 Patients with mental illness are vulnerable to everything.
 Sexual abuse is high on the list of potential risks.
 Who abuses these patients?
 Often, it is the hospital or a doctor or his employees who prey on the victim.
 In other cases, the facility fails to monitor patients abusing each other.
 Both are avoidable tragedies.